11 Dec Holiday Freedom | Dec 2020

 This year you have a special type of freedom.

 You have the freedom to save lives during a pandemic.

-You can wear a mask, practice respectful distancing, and avoid crowds (in stores, events, and public gatherings).
+And then you can wear a mask, practice respectful distancing, and avoid crowds (in stores, events, and public gatherings).

-You can forego holiday parties.
 Instead, you could visit online.
 Or you could spend more time with the people in your home.
 So you can play games, fix meals, work on home projects, create art, hold scavenger hunts, sing songs, look at old photos, and so on.

 You can also minimize holiday shopping.
 Instead, you could make crafts, exchange clutter, or write letters.
 And if you have children, you could spend extra time with them, reading, talking, and telling stories.
 It’s possible that this time together will be appreciated more than toys that end up being ignored after a few minutes.